awsdocs/amazon-aurora-user-guide/doc_source/babelfish-collations.md

 |  Turkish  |  Turkish\_CS\_AS  |  Turkish\_CI\_AS, Turkish\_CI\_AI  |
 |  Ukranian  |  Ukranian\_CS\_AS  |  Ukranian\_CI\_AS, Ukranian\_CI\_AI  |
 |  Vietnamese  |  Vietnamese\_CS\_AS  |  Vietnamese\_CI\_AS, Vietnamese\_CI\_AI  |

+## Default Collation in Babelfish<a name="babelfish-collations-default"></a>

+Earlier, the default collation of the collatable datatypes was `pg_catalog.default`\.
+The datatypes and the objects that depends on these datatypes follows cases\-sensitive collation\.
+This condition potentially impacts the T\-SQL objects of the data set with case\-insensitive collation\.
+Starting with Babelfish 2\.3\.0, the default collation for the collatable data types \(except TEXT and NTEXT\) is the same as the collation in the `babelfishpg_tsql.server_collation_name` parameter\.
+When you upgrade to Babelfish 2\.3\.0, the default collation is picked automatically at the time of DB cluster creation, which doesn't create any visible impact\.